Unpaired Image Translation to Mitigate Domain Shift in Liquid Argon Time Projection Chamber Detector Responses: Introduction

 The key question we try to answer is whether the UI2I translation methods are capable of learning the proper ``content'' and finding the ``correct'' translation between two domains of \tpc data: domain $A$ representing simulation and domain $B$ denoting the real-world data.
 This question is nontrivial as there is an infinite number of possible translations between the two domains mathematically, while only a small fraction of them is correct.
-The UI2I translation literature frequently overlooks the question about whether or not the image content is preserved during the translation or relies on subjective measures of the content~\cite{zhao2022egsde}.
+The UI2I translation literature frequently overlooks the question of whether or not the image content is preserved during the translation or relies on subjective measures of the content~\cite{zhao2022egsde}.
 Applying the UI2I translation methods to scientific data requires much stronger guarantees of the translation's correctness.
 In this work, we investigate the ability of several UI2I translation models to learn the \tpc translations and compare their performance.

-\iflinenoed \linelabel{line:intro_translation_for_domain_adaptation} \fi If the UI2I translation methods are capable of finding the correct translations between the data domains, then the $B\to A$ translation can be used for DA purposes.
-If an algorithm $\phi$ trained on the $A$ domain is applied to an image $b$ from the $B$ domain, the domain shift problem would be evident.
-However, if image $b$ is first translated toward the domain $A$ with the help of a UI2I translation algorithm, $\phi$ can be used on the translated image to mitigate domain shift effects.
+If the UI2I translation methods are capable of finding the correct translations between the data domains, then the $B\to A$ translation can be used for DA purposes.
+For instance, if an algorithm $\phi$ is trained on the $A$ domain and applied to an image $b$ from the $B$ domain, the domain shift problem would manifest.
+However, if image $b$ is first translated toward the domain $A$ with the help of a UI2I translation algorithm, $\phi$ can be applied on the translated image, mitigating domain shift effects.